 6.4.1.1 General

 The purpose of the default bearer context activation procedure is to establish a default EPS bearer context between the UE and the EPC.
 The default EPS bearer context activation procedure is initiated by the network as a response to the PDN CONNECTIVITY REQUEST message from the UE.
-The default bearer context activation procedure can be part of the attach procedure, and if the attach procedure fails, the UE shall consider that the default bearer activation has implicitly failed.
+For this case, the MME waits for the outcome of the default EPS bearer context activation procedure in order to take action on the presence and content of the Device properties IE. The default bearer context activation procedure can be part of the attach procedure, and if the attach procedure fails, the UE shall consider that the default bearer activation has implicitly failed.
 The default EPS bearer context does not have any TFT assigned during the activation procedure.
 This corresponds to using a match-all packet filter.
 The network may at anytime after the establishment of this bearer assign a TFT to the default EPS bearer and may subsequently modify the TFT or the packet filters of this default bearer.

 6.4.1.3 Default EPS bearer context activation accepted by the UE